Getting Pregnant in Your 40's | Cherokee OB/GYN

 Make an Appointment Today

 Many of these risks can be avoided with excellent prenatal care.
 Talking to your doctor about your risks and concerns is your first step in determining whether having a baby after 40 is the right decision for you.
-If you’re considering adding to your family a little later on and have questions about conception, pregnancy, and delivering a healthy baby, don’t hesitate to contact us to make an appointment with one of our healthcare specialists or simply request an appointment online.
+If you’re considering adding to your family a little later on and have questions about conception, pregnancy, and delivering a healthy baby, don’t hesitate to contact us to make an appointment with one of our healthcare specialists or simply schedule an appointment online.